 I have had bad times.
 I have looked death in the nose.
 (What, you think I would make eye contact?)
 I have ridden in an ambulance and I have cried a lot.
 I have wondered about my own survival.

 And right now I’m okay.
 I took all my meds and they worked.
 I am swaying side to side and listening to my current favorite music and typing fast.
-I have plans to spend time with my brother today and buy a secret gift for my dad.
+I have plans to spend time with my sister today and buy a secret gift for my dad.
 I take pauses to stretch my face and stare into space.

 Bad times happened last year.
 Bad times happened last month.
 Bad times will happen again, though hopefully not soon.